Brunopaes/Ursk/README.md

 # Ursk - An R Statistical introduction

-Using R (Version 3.5.0) in RStudio (Version 1.1.447), this RProject compose the 1/5 of the applied statistiscs I. The main purpose of this RProject was learn and get used with the language and IDE for data processment and data analysis.
+Using R (Version 3.5.0) in RStudio (Version 1.1.447), this RProject compose the 1/5 of the applied statistiscs I final's grade.
+The main purpose of this RProject was learn and get used with the language and IDE for data processment and data analysis.

 ----------------------------------------